surminus/cv/README.md

 cut my teeth working in customer facing support.

 I enjoy writing tools in Ruby, Go and occasionally Bash.
-I've worked with Continuous Integration and Deployment systems, and have a strong interest in automating away problems with code.
+I've worked with Continuous Integration (CI) and Deployment systems, and have a strong interest in automating away problems with code.

 Much of my work in the last few years has been within an AWS environment, and I